 Oracle's Linux competes directly with Red Hat's Linux server distributions, and does so quite effectively since purchased support through Oracle is half the price of Red Hat's equivalent model.

-Mageia/ MandrivaMageia is an open-source-based fork of Mandriva Linux that made its debut in 2011.
-The most recent release, Mageia 4, became available in February 2014, and Mageia 5 is expected in mid-2015.
+Mageia / MandrivaMageia is an open-source-based fork of Mandriva Linux that made its debut in 2011.
+The most recent release, Mageia 5, became available in June 2015, and Mageia 6 is expected to debut in late June 2016.

 For U.S.-based executive or technical folks, Mageia and its predecessor Mandriva might be a bit foreign.
 The incredibly well-constructed Mandriva Linux distribution hails from France and enjoys extreme acceptance in Europe and South America.
 The Mandriva name and its construction derive from the Mandrake Linux and Connectiva Linux distributions.

 Mageia maintains the strengths of Mandriva while continuing its development with new features and capabilities, as well as support from the community organization Mageia.Org.
 Mageia updates are typically released on a 9-month release cycle, with each release supported for two cycles (18 months).

 As for Mandriva Linux, the Mandriva SA company continues its business Linux server projects, which are now based on Mageia code.

 ClearOSClearOS is an open-source Linux operating system based on Red Hat Enterprise Linux and CentOS that combines a server, network and gateway platform.

 Formerly called ClarkConnect, ClearOS has gained traction as a viable Linux server option, particularly in the small business market.
 With its highly touted administration interfaces and superior documentation, ClearOS serves as an ideal option for less-experienced admins or for anyone looking to get up and running on a Linux server OS quickly and without a lot of fuss.